Helper functions and utilities#

 - Returns:

-, if available, otherwisecpu
+cuda, if available, otherwisecpu.

 - class cebra.io.HasDevice(device=None)#